charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 But what about blindly drawing the top card at no (mana) cost?

-Another possibility is <a class="card"Street Wraith</a>.
+Another possibility is <a class="card">Street Wraith</a>.
 Wraith doesn't dig for Titan as well as Oath, but its lack of a mana cost almost makes it easier on our tempo.
 The effect is surprisingly large.
 Swapping Oath for Wraith, we can hit a turn-3 Titan in **`XXX`** of games on the play, and **`YYY`** on the draw.

 If the cycling on <a class="card">Street Wraith</a> were truly free, we'd play it in a heartbeat -- but 2 life is a real cost.
 If we draw multiple copies of Wraith against [Burn](https://www.mtggoldfish.com/archetype/modern-burn-34574#paper), it may not matter how fast we get Titan on the table.